 Crime, Violence, Discipline, and Safety in U.S. Public Schools: Findings from the School Survey on Crime and Safety

 These reports present key findings on crime and violence in U.S. public schools, using data from the School Survey on Crime and Safety (SSOCS).
-First administered in the spring of the 1999–2000 school year and repeated in school years 2003–04, 2005–06, 2007–08, 2009–10, 2015–16, and 2017–18, SSOCS provides information about school crime-related topics from the school’s perspective, asking public school principals to report the frequency of violent incidents, such as physical attacks, robberies, and thefts in their schools.
+First administered in the spring of the 1999–2000 school year and repeated in school years 2003–04, 2005–06, 2007–08, 2009–10, 2015–16, and 2017–18, SSOCS provides information about school crime-related topics from the school’s perspective.
+SSOCS asks public school principals to report the frequency of violent incidents, such as physical attacks, robberies, vandalism, and thefts in their schools.
 Portions of this survey also focus on programs, disciplinary actions, and policies implemented to prevent and reduce crime and violence in schools.

-- About 39 percent of schools reported at least one student threat of physical attack without a weapon, compared with 9 percent of schools that reported such a threat with a weapon.
+- Some 66 percent of schools reported at least one physical attack or fight without a weapon, compared with 3 percent of schools that reported such an attack with a weapon.

-- A higher percentage of middle schools reported that student bullying occurred at school daily or at least once a week (22 percent) than did high schools (15 percent) or primary schools (9 percent).
+- A higher percentage of middle schools reported that student bullying occurred at school at least once a week (28 percent) than did high schools (16 percent) or primary schools (9 percent).
 Also, higher percentages of middle and high schools reported that cyberbullying occurred at school or away from school at least once a week (33 and 30 percent, respectively) than did primary schools (5 percent).

-- Some 35 percent of disciplinary actions taken by schools in response to student involvement in the use or possession of a weapon other than a firearm or explosive device involved an out-of-school suspension of students lasting 5 or more days.
-In comparison, 18 percent of disciplinary actions involved the transfer of students to specialized schools, 4 percent of disciplinary actions involved the removal of students with no continuing services for at least the remainder of the school year, and 41 percent of disciplinary actions were classified as other (suspensions for less than 5 days, detention, etc.).
+- Some 35 percent of disciplinary actions taken by schools in response to student involvement in the use or possession of a weapon other than a firearm or explosive device involved an out-of-school suspension lasting 5 or more days, 14 percent involved the transfer of students to specialized schools, and 5 percent involved the removal of students with no continuing services for at least the remainder of the school year.

-- Among the factors that were reported to limit schools’ efforts to reduce or prevent crime “in a major way,” three factors were more likely to be reported than others: a lack of, or inadequate, alternative placements or programs for disruptive students (30 percent); inadequate funds (28 percent); and federal, state, or district policies on disciplining special education students (17 percent).
+- Schools were asked whether certain factors limited their efforts to reduce or prevent crime “in a major way.”
+The three factors reported most often were inadequate funds (36 percent); a lack of alternative placements or programs for disruptive students (34 percent); and federal, state, or district policies on disciplining special education students (19 percent).

 More information about the SSOCS survey and other SSOCS products can be found at https://nces.ed.gov/surveys/ssocs/.